padoruuuu/Tusk-Launcher/README.md

 Alternatively use the provided pkgbuild.

+WIP:
+system tray icon support

 Future plans:
-tray icon support: waiting on this https://gitlab.freedesktop.org/wayland/wayland-protocols/-/merge_requests/355

 allowing adding custom buttons that point to external applications in the css theme that would be displayed in the main window.